LauraHBui/Modelling-Crime-Data-2021/docs/04-descriptive-statistics.md

 <div style="margin-bottom:50px;">
 </div>

 Again, both methods to obtain the median are the same, but the median differs a lot from the mean: it is 8.
 Now that we have calculated these measures individually, we can now combine them together to form one code.
-This is where the `dplyr` method is most handy:
+This is where the `dplyr` way is most handy:

 <div style="margin-bottom:35px;">
 </div>